Last Updated on February 5, 2021 by Jim Ferri

 Shop and Dine in Barrio Salamanca

-The city’s attractive Salamanca district up near the National Archeological Museum, is an upscale shopping and dining area.
+The city’s attractive Salamanca district up near the National Archeological Museum, is an upscale shopping and dining area, with more than a few options for a unique Madrid experience.
 We wound up going back there many times for dinner since our hotel was nearby.
 Two of the best restaurants we found were Sula, which specializes in pork dishes (dinner was €101 including a good bottle of wine) and Alkalde, a popular Basque restaurant where we had a huge dinner with wine for €168.

 Serrano is it’s most famous shopping street and when we were there a month-long shopping promotion was heralded by giant high-heeled shoes, brightly painted by different artists, all along the street.
 In one little courtyard on a side street we discovered a little flea market hosted by a few small shops.
 The little market had an upscale twist —as we wandered about we were offered complimentary glasses of good French champagne.
 How does one say ooh la la en español?